Google

 Frequently Asked Questions

-What rental yield can I expect if I purchase a terraced house at Tai Keng Gardens as an investment property?
+What rental yield can investors expect from a Tai Keng Gardens terraced unit purchased as an investment property?

-What is the Additional Buyer's Stamp Duty (ABSD) impact if I purchase a second residential property at Tai Keng Gardens as a Singapore Citizen?
+What is the Additional Buyer's Stamp Duty impact for Singapore Citizens purchasing a second residential property at Tai Keng Gardens?

-How does the 14-minute walk to Bartley MRT station influence demand and capital appreciation for properties at Tai Keng Gardens?
+How does proximity to Bartley MRT Station influence demand and capital appreciation for Tai Keng Gardens properties?

-Which buyer profiles would find Tai Keng Gardens most suitable, and why?
+Which buyer profiles are best suited to Tai Keng Gardens, and why?

-What are typical TDSR and mortgage financing headroom expectations for buyers at Tai Keng Gardens price points?
+What TDSR and financing headroom should purchasers at Tai Keng Gardens plan for?

-How does Tai Keng Gardens compare to competing terraced developments in the Bartley and Serangoon area?
+How does Tai Keng Gardens compare to nearby competing terraced developments in the eastern region?